Project Profile: Prince George Native Friendship Centre Day Care

 The goal at Little Friends Day Care at the Prince George Native Friendship Centre is to create and provide a culturally Indigenous focused, safe and caring learning environment for children by offering activities which are suited towards each child’s level of growth and development.
 Their philosophy is to work collaboratively with families to help each child reach their full potential and establish a proud sense of self and excitement for a lifetime of learning and playing.
 Little Friends Day Care is open to the whole community, and is excited to support and offer services to families in Prince George.
 They offer full time and part time child care spaces for children ages 2.5-5 years old.

-While each Friendship Centre is as unique as the community it serves, all are united in their efforts to improve the quality of life of Canada’s Aboriginal people and to protect and preserve Aboriginal culture for the benefit of all Canadians.
+While each Friendship Centre is as unique as the community it serves, all are united in their efforts to improve the quality of life of the First People in Canada and to protect and preserve Indigenous culture for the benefit of all Canadians.
 Friendship Centres are reflective of the communities they serve, controlled at the local level and, above all else, responsible to and responsive to the people they serve.

 Find new learning furniture for your space.